10,000 Birds Beat Writers

 Dragan Simic: Eastern Europe and Beyond

 Dragan Simic is a name known by many of those who bird Eastern Europe.
 After sharing some excellent guest posts on 10,000 Birds we thought he would be a great addition as a Beat Writer and asked him to join 10,000 Birds.
-Dragan is now the “Eastern Europe and Beyond” Beat Writer on 10,000 Birds and you can find his posts every other Thursday.
+Dragan is now the “Eastern Europe and Beyond” Beat Writer on 10,000 Birds.

 Now nearing 50 and duly lost in a mid-life crisis, Dragan Simic took to birding rather late – only half a lifetime ago, after successfully testing his inadequate skills in other life-threatening activities, such as rock climbing and vertical caving.
 In the end, it was birding that took him from his native Serbia, across the Balkans and Turkey, to the very borders of the Old World: East Anglia and Spain, southern Africa, and India… Besides birds and traveling in search of them, Dragan likes a good beer and the croaky voice of Shane MacGowan, hates confinements of four walls, but prefers four wheels and a lot of elbow room around.
 Birder by passion and environmentalist by education, he is the co-author of three common birds guidebooks, the writer and the host of one TV film on birding for beginners, a field researcher, an ecotourism consultant, a bird blogger, and a guy who always thinks that birding must be better behind that next curve of the road and that the best bird ever is the – next lifer.

-Recently, I was glad to receive a comment from David Tomlinson on one of my posts.
-I briefly thought about asking David about becoming a beat writer – then, after looking up his many online posts for prestigious and/or well-paying sites, I thought he would not be interested anyway.
+Recently, David Tomlinson commented on one of my posts.
+I thought about asking David to write for 10,000 Birds – then dropped the idea after seeing his many posts for prestigious and/or well-paying sites.
 Just two days later, he contacted me, and I am proud to have him and his beat “Birds and Brecks” on 10,000 Birds.
-He will contribute his posts every Friday.

 David Tomlinson has been interested in birds for as long as he can remember and has been writing about them for almost as long.
 An annual highlight is hearing his first cuckoo of the year at home in Suffolk, England, which he rates as almost as exciting as watching White-necked Rockfowls in Ghana or Steller’s Eiders in North Norway.
 A former tour leader, he has seen an awful lot of birds around the world and wishes he could remember more of them.